wp-plugins/work-the-flow-file-upload/README.txt

 = 0.1.1 =
 * Initial wtf-fu release.

 == Upgrade Notice ==

+= 1.1.4 =
+* Upgrade for updates to the examples\wtf-fu_hooks_example.php file, FAQ, README and description updates.

 = 1.1.3 =
 * Upgrade to add ability to include / exclude the default workflow styling css.